irmen/Pyro5/docs/source/tipstricks.rst

 if you subclass the proxy and override :py:meth:`Pyro5.client.Proxy._pyroValidateHandshake`.

-For an example of how you can work with connections handshake validation, see the :py:mod:`handshake` example.
+For an example of how you can work with connections handshake validation, see the `handshake example <https://github.com/irmen/Pyro5/tree/master/examples/handshake>`_ .
 It implements a (bad!) security mechanism that requires the client to supply a "secret" password to be able to connect to the daemon.